 8 Fundamental Principles of Business You Need to Know

-Whether you work for a company or plan to build your own business, your knowledge, and understanding of these 8 fundamental principles of business can help you find success.
+Whether you work for a company or plan to build your own business, your knowledge, and understanding of these 8 fundamental business principles can help you find success.

 "Provide your customers with the best possible products and services you can deliver and always treat them with respect and understanding."

-Obey the rules.
-Understand and obey sound financial and accounting principles and always adhere to the regulations and laws that affect your industry.
+Understand and obey fundamental principles of accounting and finance, and always adhere to the regulations and laws that affect your industry.
 Obtain necessary permits, complete and file taxes, and pay strict attention to filing deadlines.

-If you want to learn all about how to build a successful business, begin with a business degree.
+If you want to learn all about business principles and management, begin with a business degree.
 At American National University, you can start with the basics through our Business Administration Diploma program or the Business Administration Management Associate’s Degree program, or reach higher through our Bachelor’s Degree and Master’s Degree programs.
 We can help you build your career, your business and your future.

 Click here to view all story archives »